 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

 D5 College transcript(s) Х

-D5 Essay or personal statement х
+D5 Essay or personal statement x

-D5 Interview Х
+D5 Interview х

 D5 Standardized test scores Х

-Statement of good standing from prior institution(s) Х
+D5 Statement of good standing from prior institution(s) x

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): no
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): n/a

-CDS-D Page 1
+Common Data Set 2010-11

-D7 If a minimum college grade transfer applicants, specify (required of no D8 List any other application requirements specific to transfer applicants: Graded paper required for all applicants for whom English is not a first language.
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): n/a

+D8 List any other application requirements specific to transfer applicants: Graded paper required for all applicants for whom English is not a first language.

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

+D9 Fall 2/1 5/15 6/1 6/15

+D9 Winter NA

+D9 Spring 11/15 12/15 6 (1/5 for 2011)

+D9 Summer NA

+D10 Yes No

+D10 Does an open admissio n policy, if reported, apply to NA

+transfer students?
+11/4

+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall 2/1 5/15 6/1 6/15 D9 Winter NA D9 Spring 11/15 12/15 1/6 D9 Summer NA D10 Yes No D10 Does an open admission potransfer students? licy, if reported, a apply to NA D11 Describe additional requiren nents for transfer admission, if a pplicable: Transfer Credit Polici D12 Report the lowest grade ear transferred for credit: ned for any cours se that may be 2.00 D13 Number Unit Type Maximum number of credits transferred from a two-year may be 64 credits D14 Number Unit Type D14 Maximum number of credits transferred from a four-year may be 64 credits D15 Minimum number of credits your institution to earn an as ust complete at NA D16 Minimum number of credits your institution to earn a bac ust complete at 64.00 D17 Describe other transfer cred lit policies:
+D12 Report the lowest grade earned for any course that may be transferred for credit: 2.00 D13 D13 Maximum number of credits or courses that may be Number Unit Type transferred from a two-year institution: 64 credits D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 64 credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: NA D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64.00 D17 Describe other transfer credit policies:

-CDS-D Page 2